RishiDeKayne/Undergraduate_coding_club/Week10/Week10.md

 Week 10
 ================

 This week we will be discucssing principal component analysis (PCA) as a method to better understanding genomic similarities and differences between individuals.
-I will work through my PCA plotting script [script link]
+The data will be real data from my project carrying out sequencing on 160 _Poecilia mexicana_.

 ## Preparation Steps

-Before plotting our PCA and better understanding how to modify differnet aspects of our plots we need to actually produce the data that goes into the PCA.
-Although you will not be running this (I have pre-prepared the files needed for the tutorial I have put some example scripts below so you can get a feel for what this entails.
+Before producing and plotting our PCA and learning to modify differnet aspects of our plots we need to actually produce the data that goes into the PCA.
+Although you will not be running this (I have pre-prepared the files needed for the tutorial) I have put some example scripts below so you can get a feel for what this entails.

 First we will take our raw concatenated VCF file, which contains high quality genotype calls from across the genome and filter out SNPs with missing data: